Poyuiu/nthu-course-filter/README.md

 ## Usage

+There are two different methods available for running this app, each with its own distinct benefits.
+The first method is relatively easier to use, whereas the second method allows for faster app updates using git pull.
+A more detailed explanation of these methods are following:
+### Running the executable file (exe)
+To run the NTHU Course Filter, follow these steps:

+1. Download the ==NTHU Course Filter== folder directly.
+2. Place the folder anywhere you prefer (e.g., C:\Users\User\AppData\Local\NTHU Course Filter).
+3. Locate the NTHU Course Filter.exe file within the folder, right-click on it, and select "Create Shortcut."
+4. Rename the shortcut to your desired name (e.g., NTHU Course Filter).
+5. Drag the shortcut to your desktop.

+By following these steps, you will be able to easily access and run the NTHU Course Filter app.
+### Run python code
 [Python>=3.11](https://www.python.org/) should be available on your system.
 Open CMD(Windows) or Terminal(MacOS) and paste below consoles under preferable directory.